Serving the Community

 UVMC is dedicated to educating the citizens of Miami County about health issues as well as providing resources to build a healthier community.
-UVMC and the American Cancer Society teamed up with Edison Community College to host a new HealthWise Outdoor Fitness Center on the Edison campus in Piqua.
+UVMC and the American Cancer Society team up with Edison Community College to host a HealthWise Outdoor Fitness Center on the Edison campus in Piqua.
 The unique exercise fitness facility is free and open to the public.
-UVMC also hosts a free Lifeclinic self-monitoring station at Edison to provide quick and easy measurement of blood pressure, heart rate, weight and body mass.

 Commitment to the Under-Served

 UVMC has programs that assist the needs of those with minimal or no insurance.
-More than $24 million in charity/uncompensated care was provided by UVMC, along with a host of community health outreach programs that go beyond tradition medical care.
+Along with millions in charity/uncompensated care, UVMC provides a host of community health outreach programs that go beyond tradition medical care.
 UVMC also provides a local charity care program to held uninsured and under-insured Miami County patients who do not qualify for other assistance.

 UVMC prides itself on being an active member of the Miami County community.
-UVMC continued to partner with Edison Community College with support of the Health Sciences Center expansion, which accommodates important nursing and allied health programs.
-The UVMC Foundation and Auxiliary also collectively awarded more than $72,000 in college scholarships to local students, many of whom are pursuing a degree in health-related careers.
+UVMC has continued to partner with Edison Community College with support of the Health Sciences Center, which accommodates important nursing and allied health programs.
+The UVMC Foundation and Auxiliary also collectively award thousands of dollars in college scholarships each year to local students, many of whom are pursuing a degree in health-related careers.